MSt in Creative Writing Tutor Profiles

 Sarah Bakewell is a non-fiction writer whose most recent work, At the Existentialist Cafe (2016), was a BBC Radio 4 Book of the Week and one of the New York Times’ Ten Best Books of 2016.
 It is being translated into 20 languages.
 Her How to Live: A Life of Montaigne (2010) won the Duff Cooper Prize and the U.S. National Book Critics Circle Award for Biography, as well as being shortlisted for the Costa Biography Award.
 She also writes occasionally for The Guardian, The Financial Times, The New York Times Book Review, and other publications.

-Caroline Bird has had four collections of poetry published by Carcanet.
+Caroline Bird has had five collections of poetry published by Carcanet.
 Her first collection Looking Through Letterboxes was published in 2002 when she was only 15.
-Her second collection, Trouble Came to the Turnip, was published in September 2006 to critical acclaim.
-Watering Can (2009) achieved a ‘Poetry Book Society Recommendation’ and her fourth collection, The Hat-Stand Union (2013), was described by Simon Armitage as ‘spring-loaded, funny, sad and deadly.’
+Her most recent collection, In These Days of Prohibition, was shortlisted for the TS Eliot Prize 2017.
 She won a major Eric Gregory Award in 2002 and was short-listed for the Geoffrey Dearmer Prize in 2001.
 She was short-listed for the Dylan Thomas Prize in 2008 and 2010, and was the youngest writer on the list both times.
 She was one of the five official poets at London Olympics 2012.
 Her poem, ‘The Fun Palace’, which celebrates the life and work of Joan Littlewood, is now erected on the Olympic Site outside the main stadium.
 She is also a playwright: her new version of The Trojan Women premiered at the Gate Theatre at the end of 2012 to wide critical acclaim.
 Her original play, Chamber Piece, was a finalist for the Susan Smith Blackburn prize 2014, and toured as part of Lyric Hammersmith’s Secret Theatre season.
 In 2013, Caroline was short-listed for Most Promising New Playwright at the Off-West-End Awards.
 She wrote a radical new adaptation of The Wonderful Wizard of Oz for Northern Stage in 2015, and is now writing the book and lyrics for Dennis the Menace the Musical for The Old Vic.
-Her fifth poetry collection, In These Days of Prohibition, was published by Carcanet in July 2017.

 Wendy Brandmark, MA

 Wendy Brandmark is a novelist and short story writer.
-Her collection of short stories, He Runs the Moon: Tales from the Cities, published by Holland Park Press in 2016, has been long listed for the 2017 Edgehill Short Story Prize.
-She won first prize in the short story category of the Bridport Prize in 2016.
+Her collection of short stories, He Runs the Moon: Tales from the Cities, was published by Holland Park Press in 2016 and long listed for the 2017 Edgehill Short Story Prize.
+She won first prize for the short story in The Bridport Prize in 2016.
 Her short stories have appeared widely in anthologies and journals, including North American Review, The Massachusetts Review, Stand Magazine and The Warwick Review.
 She has been a recipient of an Arts Council award towards the writing of short fiction.
 Her last novel, The Stray American (Holland Park Press, 2014), was longlisted for the Jerwood Fiction Uncovered Prize.
 Her novel, The Angry Gods (Dewi Lewis Publishing), explored racism and difference in New York City in the 1950s and 1970s.
-She has had writing residencies at the Virginia Centre for the Creative Arts, and the Tyrone Guthrie Centre in Ireland.
+She has had writing residencies at the Oberpfälzer Künstlerhaus in Germany, the Virginia Centre for the Creative Arts, and the Tyrone Guthrie Centre in Ireland.
 Her fiction reviews have appeared in a range of magazines and newspapers, including The Times Literary Supplement, The Literary Review and The Independent.
 She is former director of the creative writing programme at Birkbeck College’s Faculty of Continuing Education.
 She now teaches fiction writing at the City Lit.
 She is currently working on short stories and a new novel.

 Ben Brown, MA

 Ben Brown is a playwright who read Law at Worcester College and taught at Brasenose and Balliol.
 His last play, Three Days in May (national tour and West End), won the Whatsonstage Best New Play Award in 2012 and, translated as 3 Dias En Mayo, the Mexican Theatre Critics Best Play Award 2016.
 His other plays include All Things Considered (Hampstead Theatre and productions in Paris, Heidelberg and Sydney), Larkin With Women (TMA Best New Play and Express Play of the Year) and The Promise (Orange Tree Theatre).
 He also works as a screen consultant for Cuba Pictures, the production arm of Curtis Brown.
-Larkin With Women is being revived by Esk Valley Theatre, supported by Arts Council England, from August 10 – September 2, 2017.
+Larkin With Women is being revived by Richmond Shakespeare Society in September, 2018.

 Nicoletta Demetriou, PhD

-Nicoletta Demetriou is research fellow in Ethnomusicology and Life Writing at Wolfson College, Oxford.
+Nicoletta Demetriou is Research Fellow in Ethnomusicology and Life Writing at Wolfson College, Oxford.
 She has a PhD in Ethnomusicology from the School of Oriental and African Studies (SOAS), University of London, and an MA in Life Writing from the University of East Anglia.
-She has written on Cypriot traditional music, its history and historiography, and is co-editor, with Jim Samson, of Music in Cyprus (Ashgate 2015).
+She has written extensively on Cypriot traditional music and musicians, and is co-editor, with Jim Samson, of Music in Cyprus (Routledge 2015).
 Her life-writing pieces have appeared in the UEA Creative Writing Anthology, The Guardian Weekly, and Chroniko (in Greek).
-She has also co-edited ‘Excavating Lives’, a special issue of a/b: Auto/Biography Studies, and is currently co-editing an anthology of writings on Nicosia.
-Her most recent project, The Cypriot Fiddler, tells the life stories of professional traditional musicians on both sides of the Cypriot divide.
-The project was chosen by the British Academy as a case study in 2015, and was featured on the British Academy’s blog.
-The Cypriot Fiddler documentary (2016), was entirely funded by members of the public through a crowd-sourcing campaign.
+She has also written for, and co-edited, ‘Excavating Lives’, a special issue of a/b: Auto/Biography Studies (2017).
+Her current project, The Cypriot Fiddler, is a group biography (book and documentary) of professional traditional musicians on both sides of the Cypriot divide.
+The project was chosen by the British Academy as a case study in 2015, and was featured on the Academy’s blog.
+The Cypriot Fiddler documentary (2016), was entirely funded by members of the public through an online crowd-sourcing campaign.
 Aside from writing, Nicoletta is also an active performer of Cypriot folksong.

-Jane Draycott is a ‘Next Generation’ poet (Poetry Book Society 2004), and has a particular interest in combined arts and collaborative work.
+Jane Draycott has a particular interest in combined arts and collaborative work.
+Her most recent collection is The Occupant (Carcanet, 2016) a Poetry Book Society Recommendation, containing work written during her time as Writer in Residence in Amsterdam 2013.
 Nominated three times for the Forward Prize for Poetry, her collection Over was shortlisted for the 2009 T.S.
 Eliot Prize.
 Previous collections include The Night Tree, Prince Rupert’s Drop and, from Two Rivers Press, Tideway and Christina the Astonishing (with Peter Hay and Lesley Saunders).
-Her audio work with Elizabeth James has won several awards and in 2002 she was winner of the Keats Shelley Prize for Poetry.
+Other awards include the Keats Shelley Prize for Poetry, the International Hippocrates Prize for Poetry and Medicine, and several awards for her audio work with Elizabeth James.
 Her translation of the medieval dream-vision Pearl (2011) was a Stephen Spender Prize-winner.
-In 2014 she was awarded the International Hippocrates Prize for Poetry and Medicine.
-Her latest collection The Occupant was published by Carcanet Press in 2016.
+Storms Under the Skin (Two Rivers Press), her 2017 translations from the work of artist-poet Henri Michaux, is a PBS Recommendation.

 Frank Egerton, MA